People

 Departmental Administrator

-Lindsay Vella is the Departmental Administrator for Classics, African American Studies, the Division of Interdisciplinary Studies, and the Magid Center for Writing.
+Lindsay Vella is the Departmental Administrator for African American Studies, American Studies, Classics, the Division of Interdisciplinary Programs, Gender, Women's & Sexuality Studies, the Magid Center for Writing, and Religious Studies.
 She has an M.F.A. in Creative Writing from the University of Iowa.

 Steven Berry